pierrecouprie/MotusLabTool/README.md

 ## Why a new implementation?

 Original implementation was developed in Max (Cycling74) and there were lots of limitations and issues with video recording of webcams and graphical representations.

-Then I will rewrite the software code in Swift.
-You are able to open project created with MotusLabTool in [iAnalyse 5](http://ianalyse5.pierrecouprie.fr).

 ## Requirements